rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization(condition)(AdminPage);
 {{< /highlight >}}

-We'll implement a similar authorization for this application later.
-You have successfully implemented a full-fledged authentication mechanisms with Firebase in React, added neat features such as password reset and password change, and protected routes with dynamic authorization conditions.
+Don't worry about this yet, because we'll implement a role-based authorization for this application later.
+For now, you have successfully implemented a full-fledged authentication mechanisms with Firebase in React, added neat features such as password reset and password change, and protected routes with dynamic authorization conditions.

 ### Exercises:

-* Research yourself how a role-based or permission-based authorization could be implemented
+* Research yourself how a role-based or permission-based authorization could be implemented.
 * Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/94bb3a92970d4159564eb01bcfd24bcc0f8c4348" %}}

 {{% chapter_header "Firebase Realtime Database in React" "react-firebase-realtime-database" %}}

 So far, only Firebase knows about your users.
-There is no way to retrieve a single user or a list of users.
+There is no way to retrieve a single user or a list of users for your application from their authentication database.
 They are stored internally by Firebase to keep the authentication secure.
 That's good, because you are never involved in storing sensible data like passwords.
-However, you can introduce the Firebase realtime database to keep track of user entities, otherwise you can't associate other domain entities (e.g. a message, book, invoice) created by your users to your users.
+However, you can introduce the Firebase realtime database to keep track of user entities yourself.
+It makes sense, because then you can associate other domain entities (e.g. a message, a book, an invoice) created by your users to your users.
+You should keep control over your users, even though Firebase takes care about all the sensible data.
 This section will explain how to store users in your realtime database in Firebase.
 First, initialize the realtime database API for your Firebase class as you did earlier for the authentication API:

 {{< highlight javascript "hl_lines=3 12" >}}
 import app from 'firebase/app';